Society and Policy

 Plus another two courses at 200-level (or above) from Health Sciences or other degrees.

-Those who don't wish to complete a postgraduate degree may look for jobs in health administration, health policy, and other non-clinical roles within the broad health sector.
+BHSc Society and Policy graduates who do not wish to complete a postgraduate degree may pursue careers in health administration, public policy, health policy, and other non-clinical roles within the broad health sector.
 This major also provides a foundation for graduate clinical degrees.

 Examples of career pathways include:

 - careers in health-related institutions and agencies

 - community development roles in public health units, district health boards, Māori and iwi health/development organisations, NGOs, and local government agencies

 - postgraduate studies towards a research career in health

 Find out more about what you can do with a degree in Health Sciences.

 See the School's website for up-to-date location details.